efoertsch/flutter_soaring_forecast/android_ios_compile_notes.md

       flutter run --flavor dev (or prod)
    3. Note this ties up terminal and you need to cntrl-c to stop

+For iOS:
+1. Currently just the one flavor.
+If need be  Remove the Android flavor from Run/Edit
+   1. Under Flutter/main.dart and 'Additional run args' remove '--flavor dev'

 Production: